AndreasTar/LPNN/Thesis_Report_code/README.md

 The one that was used for this was [TexStudio](https://www.texstudio.org/).

-Additionally, the folder contains the presentation using to defend the thesis project.
+Additionally, the folder contains the presentation used to defend the thesis project.
 It can be viewed with any PowerPoint Presentation tool.